odk-x/docs/odkx-src/tables-using.rst

 Viewing Data
 --------------------

-Tables supports viewing collected data in a variety of formats.
+Tables support viewing collected data in a variety of formats.
 Survey allows you to review individual form instances, but Tables lets you view full data tables as well as create your own customized visualizations.
 This is a significant departure from the form-based model of data collection, and allows you to manage data directly on the device.

 .. _tables-using-view-types:

 View Types
 ~~~~~~~~~~~~~~~~~

-Tables offers a number of view options for presenting data.
+Tables offer a number of view options for presenting data.
 The person at your organization who built this ODK-X Tables application will have already configured these options, so you may not always have a choice in how you view your data.
 These view types are:

   - :ref:`Spreadsheet View <tables-using-view-data-spreadsheet>`
   - :ref:`List View <tables-using-view-data-list>`